robinst/git-merge-repos/README.md

     ./run.sh /absolute/path/to/foo:. /absolute/path/to/bar:.

-This time, we don't want the merge commit to change the directory structure, as we already did that using `git filter-branch`.
+This time, we don't want the merge commit to change the directory structure, as we already did that using `git filter-repo`.

 Dependencies
 ------------